-93. Calculation of an indicator involves each measure being reported separately according to the unique combinations of a student's mode and level of study.
+79. Calculation of an indicator involves each measure being reported separately according to the unique combinations of a student's mode and level of study.
 They represent overall performance across all types of courses, subjects, and student groups studying within the given combination of mode and level of study.

-- 94. For the regulation of student outcomes and the TEF, indicators represent an aggregate of the most recent four years of available data that contribute to the construction of the relevant measure.
-The data dashboards we have published refer to these as the 'Overall indicator'. - 95.
-For the regulation of access and participation, indicators currently represent individual years of the most recent six years of available data for the relevant measure.
+- 80. For the regulation of student outcomes and the TEF, indicators represent an aggregate of the most recent four years of available data that contribute to the construction of the relevant measure.
+The data dashboards we have published refer to these as the 'Overall indicator'. - 81.
+For the regulation of access and participation, indicators currently represent both aggregates and the individual years of the most recent six years of available data for the relevant measure.
+The access and participation data dashboard reports indicators based on two aggregations of this time series, based on the most recent two and four years of available data for the relevant measure.